hugoferreira/hugoferreira.github.com/_posts/2019-04-16-a-tale-of-async-and-tests.md

 ## A Tale of Fools

-Then I gave the exact same problem to my friend and colleague [André Restivo](https://web.fe.up.pt/~arestivo/page/).
+Eventually I gave the exact same problem to my friend and colleague [André Restivo](https://web.fe.up.pt/~arestivo/page/).
 He grabbed his trusty ThinkPad and started coding away.
-Until he thought to have arrived at a solution that didn't made usage of Semaphores.
+At some point, he thought to have arrived at a solution that didn't made usage of Semaphores.
 I claimed that, somewhere, somehow, he would be emulating the same logic of a Semaphore; just disguised as something else.
 I provided my testing function, and as expected — expected by me, that is — it failed.

 The thing is that we didn't just wanted it to fail.
 We wanted to know *how* it failed, and so we started tracing to the console the particular permutation that lead to the failure: one freaking hundred invocations of `enqueue()` and `dequeue()`.
 This is stupid, we thought.
 Well, just try and shrink the number of maximum operations to four (because... reasons), and run the test until it fails.
 And fail it did, with the following sequence of operations: